Ingrown Toenail Specialist

 Common symptoms of an ingrown toenail include:

-As the pain gets worse, you might also find it difficult to wear closed-toe shoes or stand or walk around.
+As the pain gets worse, you might also find it difficult to wear closed-toe shoes or stand/walk around and perform your daily weightbearing activities.

 What causes an ingrown toenail to form?